-Some of the key factors a lender will consider as part of their affordability calculations are:
+Some of the key factors a lender will consider are:

 Their goal is to offer you a credit limit they're confident you can afford.

 If you make a purchase that pushes your debt beyond your credit card limit, the credit card provider may decline the purchase.
-On some occasions may let it go through.
+However, on some occasions they may let it go through.

-If you do go over your limit it can have consequences.
-You'll normally be charged a fee.
-There may also be longer-term effects.
+If you do go over your limit, it can have consequences.
+You'll normally be charged a fee and there may also be longer-term effects.
 Going over your limit could damage your credit rating.
-If it happens repeatedly, your credit card provider may lower your credit limit or close your account altogether.
+If it happens repeatedly, your credit card provider may lower your credit limit, or ask you to pay back the full amount you owe and close your account altogether.

 Usually you can request to increase your credit limit by contacting your credit card provider.
 You'll need to tell them the new credit limit you'd like.
 They'll look at your card use and credit history to make a decision.
-They may approve the credit limit increase, offer a lower increase or refuse altogether.
+They may approve the credit limit increase, offer you an increase but at a lower credit limit or refuse altogether.

 Your card provider will have a policy on credit limit increases.
 Some only offer an increase once you've had the card for 6 months or a year.

-If you do want to increase your credit card limit, there are some things you can do to help improve your chances:
+If you do want to request a higher credit card limit, there are some things you can do to help improve your chances: